-According to a oft-quoted Statistic Brain study, the most commonly made New Year’s resolution is losing weight.
+According to Statista, the most commonly made New Year’s resolutions are eating healthier and losing weight.
 But it can be hard to stick to a resolution like this if you’re used to being a homebody in the winter.
 When January 1 comes around, it’s easy to choose a good book and crackling fire over bundling and braving the outdoors.

 Winter Getaways & Workouts